GuFFy12/Discord-Token-Checker/README.md

 }
 ```

-Since 1 more request is needed for the final verification of tokens, then you get the payment sources as a side to discord.gg/users/@me
+Since 1 more request is needed for the final verification of tokens, then you get the payment sources as a side to discord.gg/users/@me.
+Also due to the fact that you send tokens to the server, to avoid spam, there are one request per minute otherwise 429 error.

 ## OLD Menu
 ![cmd_mO9d4Vud3I](https://user-images.githubusercontent.com/49491499/130788540-a8d20eaa-751c-4bce-a586-f48cf4a9f6ae.png)